elastic/elasticsearch/README.md

 By default, `100000` characters are extracted when indexing the content.
 This default value can be changed by setting the `index.mapping.attachment.indexed_chars` setting.
 It can also be provided on a per document indexed using the `_indexed_chars` parameter. `-1` can be set to extract all text, but note that all the text needs to be allowed to be represented in memory.

-Note, this feature is support since `1.3.0` version.
+Note, this feature is supported since `1.3.0` version.

 Metadata parsing error handling
 -------------------------------